gravelBridge/bench-extract/README.md

 # bench-extract

-Given a URL (announcement, blog post, model card PDF), five Gemini 3 Flash (preview) instances extract all benchmark scores reported.
+Given URL(s) for a single model (announcement, blog post, model card PDF, etc.), five Gemini 3 Flash (preview) instances extract all benchmark scores reported for that model inside all provided URLs.
 All five extractions are sent to one "combiner" Gemini 3 Flash instance.
 This is done to maximize comprehensiveness and accuracy of extraction coverage.

 To install dependencies: